karmaniverous/blog/collections/_posts/2024-11-17-using-whatsapp-desktop-with-multiple-accounts.md

 Just download the [WhatsApp Beta](https://apps.microsoft.com/detail/9nbdxk71nk08) app from the Windows Store.
 You can install & run it right alongside the regular [WhatsApp](https://apps.microsoft.com/detail/9nksqgp7f2nh) app.
 Attach it to a different WhatsApp account, and hey presto: **two WhatsApp accounts on the same desktop!**

 You're welcome. 😎

+I'm not a Mac user, but I bet there's a similar solution for macOS.
+If you know what it is, please share it in the comments!
+{: .notice--info}